nathanael-fijalkow/games_book/8_Imperfect/finite_duration.md

 In the simplified poker example, the reduction is as follows.

-We rely on the formal description of the game at the end of \cref{subsec:formalimp}
-and perform two simplifications.
+We rely on the formal description of the game at the end of {prf:ref}`subsec:formalimp` and perform two simplifications.
 First, we only consider strategies playing moves according to the rules, other strategies are strategically useless.